nosqlbench/nosqlbench/docs/services/docs/markdown/03_basics/01_command_line.md

 is a commandline with a command *start*, and two named arguments to that command.

-    dsbench start type=diag alias=example
+    ./nb start type=diag alias=example

 ### Discovery options ###

-These options help you learn more about running dsbench, and about the plugins that are present in your particular version.
+These options help you learn more about running nosqlbench, and about the plugins that are present in your particular version.

 Get a list of additional help topics that have more detailed
 documentation:

-    dsbench help topics
+    ./nb help topics

 Provide specific help for the named activity type:

-    dsbench help <activity type>
+    ./nb help <activity type>

 List the available activity types